 The fourth scripture passage on which we are focusing is Colossians 2:13-14.
 In this passage, Paul says, “You, being dead in your trespasses and the uncircumcision of your flesh, He [i.e., Jesus Christ] had made alive together with Him, having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.”

 Strong says the Greek work exaleipho that is translated in this passage as “having wiped out” means “to wipe and signifies to wash, or to smear completely; hence, metaphorically, in the sense of removal, to wipe away, wipe off, obliterate.”
-Thus,a superficial interpretation of Colossians 2:13-14 may cause a person to think that the wiping out of the handwriting of requirements means the Law is no longer in effect (i.e., it is dead).
+Thus, a superficial interpretation of Colossians 2:13-14 may cause a person to think that wiping out the handwriting of requirements means the Law is no longer in effect (i.e., it is dead).

 Let’s now consider what various Bible commentaries have to say about each of the four aforementioned scripture passages.

-[Note that many of the quotations from the commentaries regarding each scripture passage are not complete (i.e., they are comprised of only the statements that we regard as most relevant to the topic of this article).
+[Note that many of the quotations from the commentaries regarding each scripture passage consist of only the statements that we regard as most relevant to this article).

 What Bible Commentaries Say about Romans 7:4

-With regard to this verse of scripture, Barnes’ Notes on the Whole Bible states that Christians are dead to the Law “as a way of justification and sanctification” (i.e., abiding by the Law will not result in eternal salvation and holiness):
+With regard to this verse of scripture, the following comments by Barnes’ Notes on the Whole Bible state that Christians are dead to the Law “as a way of justification and sanctification” (i.e., abiding by the Law will not result in eternal salvation and holiness):

 The connection between us and the Law is dissolved, so far as the scope of [the Apostle Paul’s] argument is concerned.
 He does not say that we are dead to it, or released from it as a rule of duty, or as a matter of obligation to obey it; for there neither is, nor can be, any such release, but we are dead to it as a way of justification and sanctification.
 In the great matter of acceptance with God, we have ceased to rely on the Law, having become dead to it, and having embraced another plan.

-John Calvin’s Commentaries on the Bible indicates that, for Christians, the Law is no longer a yoke that constrains or burdens them:
+John Calvin’s Commentaries on the Bible indicates that, for Christians, the Law is no longer a yoke that constrains or burdens them.
+Calvin states,

 [The Apostle Paul] . . . says that the bond of the law was destroyed; not that we may live according to our own will, like a widow, who lives as she pleases while single; but that we may be now bound to another husband; nay, that we may pass from hand to hand, as they say, that is, from the law to Christ.
 He at the same time softens the asperity of the expression, by saying that Christ, in order to join us to his own body, made us free from the yoke of the law.

-Adam Clarke Commentary perspective is somewhat similar to that of Calvin, but states that the Law is dead to Christians, whereas Romans 7:4 actuallysays that Christians are dead to the Law:
+The perspective of Adam Clarke Commentary is somewhat similar to that of Calvin, but states that the Law is dead to Christians, whereas Romans 7:4 actually says that Christians are dead to the Law.
+Clarke says,